Task-Oriented Design

 As the number of computing devices increases, users rely less on a single computer.
 Additionally, the number of tasks handled by computing devices has also increased.
 For a seamless experience, devices may send the next stage in a task to another device to be completed.
 Good task-oriented UX design involves finding where tasks or phases of tasks belong in a larger digital ecosystem.
 To understand this ecosystem, you can use task analysis and user research methods, such as contextual inquiries.

-Task-oriented designs often consider how users will interact with a product in the context of their environment.
+Task-oriented designs often consider how users will interact with a product and their specific contexts of use within their environment.
 For example, designers must consider how a user might use a product in public, at home, or in the car.
 This context helps the designer understand the user's ability to complete tasks, such as their available time or what type of device they are using.
 Designers also consider how users might interact with the product over time: how does the user learn to use a product, and how do they become comfortable using it?

 Benefits of the Task-Oriented Design Approach